+In short, here’s a little bit about my career path.
 In 1991, I completed my Bachelor of Arts Degree in Psychology.
 In 1996, I completed my Master of Arts Degree in Counseling Psychology.
 In 1998, I completed all requirements for clinical licensure.

-My career began with helping children who were abused, neglected, or abandoned.
+It all began with helping children who were abused, neglected, or abandoned.
 The goal was to provide nurturing, safety, and structure to enable the children to excel in their lives.

 Working in hospitals provided me the opportunity to help with people of all ages with acute psychiatric disorders, and dual diagnosis.